WilliamCRobinson/OrcaInputGenerator/readme.txt

     Ensure that the required files (template, XYZ files, configuration file) are present in the specified paths

     The template file can be adjusted with plaintext, but if you mess with the curly bracket terms, it WILL break things.

+    You cannot have certain Orca syntax in the template.orca file, unfortunately the curly brackets will be interpreted as things that need to be filled in, and it will fail to generate an input file.
+That stuff will have to be brute-force copy and pasted into place

 Using this python package: